-Led by the Chief Scientist, Professor Ian Chubb AC, the Priorities and associated Practical Challenges were developed in consultation with researchers, industry leaders and government representatives.
+Led by the former Chief Scientist, Professor Ian Chubb AC, the Priorities and associated Practical Challenges were developed in consultation with researchers, industry leaders and government representatives.

 In its recent meeting, the Commonwealth Science Council considered the Priorities and recommended that they be adopted by the Government immediately.

 The Science and Research Priorities and associated Practical Challenges will ensure that appropriate levels of public funding are allocated to research that addresses the most immediate problems facing the nation.
 They are neither exclusive; nor are they exhaustive.

 The implementation of priorities is expected, over time, to result in an increased proportion of Australian Government research investment allocated on a strategic basis to areas critical need and national importance.
 This does not mean that funding should be directed to applied, mission-based research to the exclusion of other forms of research.
 Even in the priority areas, a significant amount of the research will need to be early-stage, basic research.

 Addressing the Priorities and Practical Research Challenges will require effort from across the full spectrum of research disciplines, including the physical and life sciences, engineering, information and communications technology and the humanities and social sciences.
 It will also require a coordinated approach from all Government departments and agencies.

 Cross-cutting issues related to the priorities present challenges in their own right and will be addressed through a whole-of-government strategic approach.
 These include big data, research infrastructure, workforce and international collaboration.